librato/python-librato/README.md

 By default ```submit()``` will create a gauge metric.
 The metric will be created automatically by the server if it does not exist

-To create a counter metric:
+To create a counter metric (note: counters are expected to be *absolute* counters and take a monotonically increasing value such as network throughput):

 ```python
   api.submit("connections", 20, type="counter", description="server connections")